 Attach Greater Importance to Social Time with Friends

 One of the things that often gets neglected when you’re busy with being a parent and your career is time with your friends.
-But that social time is more important than ever.
+But that social time is more critical than ever.
 Being around kids all the time and neglecting adult relationships can be draining.
-So make sure that you make a concerted effort to create time in your schedule for social time with friends.
+So make sure you make a concerted effort to create time in your schedule for social time with friends.
 Get out the Moscow mule set and mix some cocktails while the kids are with the grandparents for the night.
 You need to let your hair down from time to time.

 Find Ways to Save Time on Meals and Cooking

-Meal preparation and cooking can be some of the things that take up a lot of your time when you’re a parent.
+Meal preparation and cooking can be some things that take up a lot of your time when you’re a parent.
 But that doesn’t necessarily need to be the case.
 If you can find ways to cook in larger quantities and freeze some of the homemade food you cook, you can then have more nights off during the week.
 It’s a good way of using efficiency to create more time for yourself.

 Make Exercise Part of Your Routine

 Lots of parents find that exercise works as a great escape.
 When you have the time to walk, cycle, or go to the gym, you’re alone, and you can focus on your thoughts.
-That quiet time and the time to focus on you is hard to get, but by making exercise part of your routine, you’ll be able to achieve it more easily.
+That quiet time and the time to focus on yourself is hard to get, but by making exercise part of your routine, you’ll be able to achieve it more easily.

 Create Time for Yourself as a Parent